Your membership during coronavirus

 We’re staying open

-With the Government’s changes to lockdown restrictions now in place, we’re delighted to have opened our gates.
+With the Government’s changes to lockdown restrictions now in place, we’re delighted to keep our gates open.

 This system will enable us to stagger entry times, avoid dense queues and give us a chance to keep our gardens maintained whilst protecting us all.

 We appreciate this is a change to the way you usually enjoy your membership.
 We hope you will understand why we have taken this approach.

 Due to our reduced capacity, our horticultural standards are not quite where we'd like them to be.
 Thank you for your patience with this.

 How it works

 Read the following steps carefully before booking your time slot.
 Check the latest guidance before each visit, as things may change as guidelines evolve.

 Pre-book your time slot online - entry will not be permitted without a pre-booked ticket

 Bring your booking confirmation, either printed or on your phone, together with your membership card and a form of ID.
 (If you do not have a current valid card, please bring a recent email or letter from us displaying your membership number)